PaulKjer/GettingAndCleaningDataProject/README.md

 *	Use _rbind_ to combine the datasets from train and test
 *	Use _cbind_ to combine subject labels, activity labels, and measured data
 *	Use _melt_ and _decast_ to reduce the dataset down to only the means of our selected variables and the identifiers
-*	Use write.table to write the resulting tidy dataset.
+*	Use write.csv to write the resulting tidy dataset.

 ####	Output Table